SCIInstitute/ShapeWorks/docs/deep-learning/pytorch-gpu.md

 If `torch` cannot be imported than PyTorch was not installed to the `shapeworks` environment.

 ## Reinstalling the Correct Pytorch Version
+The following steps explain how to include a different PyTorch version in the `shapeworks` conda environment if you find that your system requires an older version of PyTorch or `conda_installs.sh` does not correcty find your CUDA version.

+Deltailed instructions about the different ways to install PyTorch can be found here: [PyTorch Getting Started](https://pytorch.org/get-started/locally/).

 1. If `conda_installs.sh` has already been run and the CPU version of PyTorch was installed, first that needs to be uninstalled.
 To uninstall run:
 ```
 conda activate shapeworks